 - 3 Tbsp unsalted butter cut into 6 pieces

 - ⅓ cup heavy cream

 - Pinch salt

 - In a medium bowl, whisk together flour, baking powder, cinnamon, nutmeg, salt, and espresso.

-- In the bowl of a stand mixer (or in a large bowl with a hand mixer), beat together pumpkin puree and ¼ cup sugar until smooth.
+- In a separate large bowl, mix together pumpkin puree and ¼ cup sugar until smooth.
 Mix in vanilla.

 - Gently mix half of the dry ingredient mixture and half of the milk into pumpkin until just combined.
 Repeat with remaining dry ingredients and milk.

 - Lightly spray 4 8-ounce heat-proof mugs with cooking spray and fill about ¾ to the top with batter.